-If space is still available, we may continue to review applications completed after the deadlines until the waitlist is full or July 1 (whichever comes first.)
-Any applications received after July 1 may not be considered for the upcoming school year.
+If space is still available, we may continue to review applications completed after the deadlines until the waitlist is full.
+Any applications received after the regular application deadline may not be considered for the upcoming school year.

 How many students get in each year?

-Each year we admit approximately 170 new residential and 25 new non-residential students.
-Our total school enrollment is typically more than 300 residential, non-residential, and international students.
+Each year we admit approximately 140 new residential and 40 new non-residential students.
+Our total school enrollment is typically around 250 residential, non-residential, and international students.

 Can I apply if I live in another state?